Smashing Pumpkins Kick Off Reunion Tour With Classics And Some Impressive Covers

 It hasn’t been an easy start for the Pumpkins this year.
 While news of a reunion tour and the band exclusively playing the albums their fans love, it was reported by Consequence of Sound earlier this year that tour wasn’t selling well and leaving a lot of big arenas around the country empty.

-The Shiny And Oh So Bright tour runs through September of this year.
-The tour continues tomorrow in Austin, TX and will run across the country with stops in New York, Philadelphia, Boston, and Seattle before wrapping the tour in Boise, ID.
+The Shiny And Oh So Bright Tour runs through September of this year.
+The tour continues tomorrow in Austin, Texas, and will run across the country with stops in New York, Philadelphia, Boston, and Seattle before wrapping the tour in Boise, Idaho.

 For a complete list of tour dates and to get your tickets to the tour, visit the Pumpkins’ official website here.